Rickyoung221/UCLA-CS144-SPR2020/README.md

 ---
 ## Course Description
+### Project Overview
+Your project is to build an online Web site that allows users to post blog entries written in markdown.
+Over the quarter, your will need to implement the Web site twice, once using a more “traditional” stack based on MySQL and Apache Tomcat, and once more using a “modern” stack based on MongoDB, Node.js, Express, and Angular (a.k.a.
+MEAN stack).
+Through this project, you will get familiar with the following software tools:

+Docker
+MySQL
+Apache Tomcat
+MongoDB
+Node.js
+Express
+Angular
+Locust
+Apache Spark
+In addition to the above software tools, you will gain experience with Servlet programming in Java, and building Web applications using HTML, CSS, and Javascript.

+The project should be done either individually or by a team of two students.

 Part 1: System Setup and Warm-up
 In this part, you will have to set up a provided “container” on your computer and interact with MySQL to populate data and query them.
 You will also have to implement a simple Java program to brush up on Java programming.